urwid/urwid/docs/tutorial/index.rst

        next example)
     6. Background color for 88 and 256-color modes (optional)

-* The palette is passed to :class:`MainLoop` to make it available to our program
+* A :class:`Text` widget is created containing the string ``" Hello World "``

-* A :class:`Text` widget is created containing the string " Hello World " with display attribute ``'banner'``.
+  with display attribute ``'banner'``.
 The attributes of text in a Text widget is set by using a ``(attribute, text)`` tuple instead of a simple text string.
   Display attributes will flow with the text, and multiple display attributes may be specified by combining tuples into a list.
+This format is called :ref:`text-markup`.

 * An :class:`AttrMap` widget is created to wrap the text widget with display attribute ``'streak'``. :class:`AttrMap` widgets